sherlock-audit/2023-02-gmx-judging/README.md

 Don't use Chainlink oracle for anything, and instead rely on the archive oracles for everything

+## Discussion

+**xvi10**

+This is a valid issue, but we have decided to leave the option to use Chainlink prices in the contracts in case those price feeds are needed

 # Issue M-7: `EmptyFeedPrice` will cause orders to be canceled

 Source: https://github.com/sherlock-audit/2023-02-gmx-judging/issues/175